Baalbek, Lebanon - Things to Do in Baalbek

 Top Things to Do in Baalbek

-Temple of Bacchus columns at sunset
+Temple of Bacchus at golden hour

-Palmyra Hotel's afternoon tea
+Palmyra Hotel's 19th-century salon

-Book Palmyra Hotel's afternoon tea Tours:
+Book Palmyra Hotel's 19th-century salon Tours:

 Getting There